 R-134a is going the way of R-12.
 In another ten or fifteen years it’s going to be rare to find an 134a vehicle and when your vehicle does take R-134a you may have to pay a pretty penny to get a recharge.
 (Just look at how expensive R-12 is nowadays.)
 The only good news here folks is that there isn’t a mandatory phase out of R-134a yet… so the prices will still stay quite low for the foreseeable future.

 The big problem that a lot of end users have with 1234yf is not that it’s a new refrigerant.
 No, the problem is the cost.
 The cost of a pound of R-134a can hover between two to four dollars per pound.
 The cost of R-1234yf can hover between sixty to seventy dollars per pound.
 That’s nearly fifteen times more than the cost of R-134a.
-You can see an example of this cost from our Ebay partner by clicking here.

 Because of this huge cost increase there has been a rash of end users manually converting their YF systems back over to R-134a.
 Hell, there is even an adapter out there for it… Rather these folks like it or not R-1234yf is here to stay and with each passing year the amount of vehicles using it is growing.